 String gauge plays a major role in your relationship with your instrument.
-In that sense, some players find thinner strings are easier to play.
+In that sense, some players find thinner strings to be easier to play.
 Is this true in every scenario?

 Are lighter/thinner gauge guitar strings easier to play?
 Lighter gauge strings are easier to play since they hold less tension, require less pressure to fret, produce less friction against the fingers, and offer less resistance to bending and vibrato.
 However, seasoned players may find them loose, flimsy and easier to break, making them “harder” to play.